wartgowj/CX/README.md

 To fully take advantage of the benefits of CX, please login to create an account.
 You can also login with Google!

 If you prefer to remain a guest, that's alright too.
-You will be unable to submit prices and comments but can view exchanges and rates.
+You will be unable to submit rates and comments but can still view exchanges and rates.

+Here's a link to the CX page:
 [CX Currency Exchange](https://cxchange.herokuapp.com "link to CX Currency Exchange")

 Click on the "Get Rates" button, to see a list of exchanges in the area